josamontiel/Detection-Engineering-Framework/best-practices.md

 The journey to detection engineering excellence begins with understanding that this represents a fundamental shift in how security operations work.
 You're not just implementing new tools or writing new rules - you're adopting engineering discipline and applying it to security operations.
 This requires cultural change, skill development, and organizational commitment.

 Start small, build momentum, and continuously iterate based on real-world feedback.
 Focus on demonstrating value early and often, as this builds the organizational support necessary for long-term success.
 Your journey to detection engineering excellence begins with the first step, and you now have the roadmap to guide you there.

-*"Standing on the shoulders of giants, we build upon the collective wisdom of the cybersecurity community to create stronger, more resilient defense mechanisms for organizations worldwide."*